hergaiety/blog/source/_posts/a_modern_terminal_workflow_1.md

 Optionally, skip ahead and [see the final result](https://github.com/sharpshark28/modern-terminal-workflow).

+## What is a Dotfile?

+A dotfile is simply a file that begins with a `.` before the filename such as `.vimrc`.
+These are commonly program configurations and are _often times hidden by default on Unix filesystems._

 ## What is a Dotfiles repo?

-A dotfile is simply a file that begins with a `.` before the filename such as `.vimrc`.
-These are commonly program configurations.

 Git can host dotfiles and setup scripts to set up a new machine with your tools configured exactly the way you want them.
 An ideal setup script can be run after a fresh clone of the git repo to symlink its configuration dotfiles with the host machine for a portable terminal workflow.